 Of course, in the real world, there are many different markets for goods and services and markets for many different types of labor.
 The circular flow diagram simplifies this to make the picture easier to grasp.
 In the diagram, firms produce goods and services, which they sell to households in return for revenues.
-This is shown in the outer circle, and represents the two sides of the product market (for example, the market for goods and services) in which households demand and firms supply.
-Households sell their labor as workers to firms in return for wages, salaries and benefits.
-This is shown in the inner circle and represents the two sides of the labor market in which households supply and firms demand.
+The outer circle shows this, and represents the two sides of the product market (for example, the market for goods and services) in which households demand and firms supply.
+Households sell their labor as workers to firms in return for wages, salaries, and benefits.
+The inner circle shows this and represents the two sides of the labor market in which households supply and firms demand.